CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/admin-controls.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the Factory contract.

     Function to commit new parameters.
-The new parameters do not take immedaite effect.
+The new parameters do not take immediate effect.

     Emits: `CommitNewParameters`